Jessica Lynch: Controversy regarding coverage

-Lynch blamed the U.S. government for creating the story as part of the Pentagon's propaganda effort.
+Lynch blamed the U.S. government for embellishing the story as part of the Pentagon's propaganda effort.

 Soon after Lynch was rescued, Pentagon officials disputed a report appearing in The Washington Post that Lynch had fought back, and the first official report of Lynch's actions during her capture released by the Pentagon weeks later said that she did not appear to have fought back against her captors, in contradiction of earlier Pentagon press releases.
 According to one former Pentagon official, the stories of her supposed heroics that day were spread by the news media, and congressmen from West Virginia were instrumental in pushing the Pentagon to award her honors based on reports of her actions during her capture.

 Months after returning, Lynch finally began speaking to the public.
 Her statements tended to be sharply critical of the original story that was reported by The Washington Post.
 When asked about her heroine status, "That wasn't me.
 I'm not about to take credit for something I didn't do ...
 I'm just a survivor."

-Despite the letters of support she received after her testimony before a House oversight committee, Lynch says that she still gets hate mail from Americans who accuse her of making up the heroic acts attributed to her.
+Despite the letters of support she received after her testimony before the United States House Committee on Oversight and Accountability, Lynch says that she still receives hate mail from Americans who accuse her of making up the heroic acts attributed to her.
 "I was captured, but then I was OK and I didn't go down fighting.
 OK, so what?" she says.
 "It was really hard to convince people that I didn't have to do any of that.
 That I was injured, that I still needed comfort."

 She did not claim that she fought until being wounded, but she did say her weapon jammed immediately and that she could not have done anything anyway.
 Interviewed by Diane Sawyer, Lynch claimed, concerning the media and the Pentagon: "They used me to symbolize all this stuff.
 It's wrong.
 I don't know why they filmed [the rescue mission] or why they say these things."
 She also stated "I did not shoot, not a round, nothing.
 I went down praying to my knees.
 And that's the last I remember."

 Critics have also accused the media of bias in the coverage of Lynch versus that of her fellow soldiers, Shoshana Johnson and Lori Piestewa.
 All three were ambushed in the same attack during the Iraq War on March 23, 2003, with Piestewa being killed and Lynch and Johnson being injured and taken prisoner.
-Lynch, a young, blonde, white woman, received far more media coverage than Johnson (a black woman and a single mother) and Piestewa (a Hopi from an impoverished background, and also a single mother), with media critics suggesting that the media gave more attention to the woman with whom audiences supposedly more readily identify.